Naematelia aurantialba

 Naematelia aurantialba (synonym Tremella aurantialba) is a species of fungus producing yellow, frondose, gelatinous basidiocarps (fruit bodies) parasitic on fruit bodies of another fungus, Stereum hirsutum, on broadleaf trees.
 In China, where it is called jīn'ěr (金耳; literally "golden ear"), it is cultivated for both food and medical purposes.

+Taxonomy

+Recent molecular phylogenetic studies have shown that specimens historically identified as Naematelia aurantialba in China represent a species complex comprising multiple distinct taxa.
+This has led to the description of additional species, including Naematelia sinensis, and a refinement of species boundaries within the complex.